haxorof/vagrant-wsl-docker/README.md

 making sure your current working directory is in the root of this repository and run the following:

+**Important!** Ensure that IP range `192.168.56.1-192.168.56.255` is not used and handled by any DHCP in your network because this is used for the `host-only` network adapter.
+If this IP range is in use please look into the `Advanced` section how to change the configuration.

 ```console
 vagrant up
 ```